Lisa Rinna Fires Back After Kim Richards Rejects ‘Bad Energy’ Baby Gift, Fans React To ‘RHOBH’ Bunny Drama

 Lisa Rinna didn’t have a happy reunion with Kim Richards.
 Rinna faced off with her Real Housewives of Beverly Hills nemesis at the annual reunion for the Bravo reality show, and she ended up having a stuffed bunny thrown in her face.
 Literally.

-Lisa Rinna has made a reality TV career out of talking about Richards, under the pretense that she is worried about her.
+Lisa Rinna has made a reality TV career out of talking about Richards under the pretense that she is worried about her.
 Lisa has repeatedly confronted the recovering addict over her sobriety struggles and her 2015 shoplifting arrest, while Kim once insinuated that she was holding on to a big secret about Rinna’s husband, actor Harry Hamlin.

 Kim Richards Joins The Real Housewives of Beverly Hills Reunion for a Savage and Awkward Exchange With Lisa Rinna – https://t.co/oqXFE3pJX1 pic.twitter.com/igQCUtdbml